alastair10/golden_square_phase2/lib/multi_class_design_recipe.md

   end

   context "9. takes a diary entry with a phone number" do
-    it "extracts the name and the phone number" do diary = DiaryEntry.new("Ptolemy", "07477111111")
+    it "extracts the name" do
+      diary = DiaryEntry.new("Ptolemy", "07477111111")
       number = PhoneNumbers.new
       result = number.extract_name(diary)